-Using the tips on developing effective topic sentences in this section, create a topic sentence on each of the following subjects.
-Remember to include a controlling idea as well as a main idea.
-Write your responses on your own sheet of paper.
+Using the tips on developing effective topic sentences in this section, create a topic sentence on each of the

+subjects.
+Remember to include a controlling idea as well sheet of paper. as a main idea.
+Write your responses on

 1. An endangered species

 2. The cost of fuel

 3. The legal drinking age

-4. A controversia l film or novel
+4. A controversial film or novel